 We sending you a letter today, by first class post, to let you know which site your child is being offered.

 We’d like to say a huge thank you to everyone who donated ‘loose parts’ on our first OPAL Non-uniform Day, at Lockleaze Road last Friday.
 We were overwhelmed by the enormous amount of donations; they will enable us to really develop the play offer our children receive and we will be holding more events like this in the future.
 However, you don’t have to wait for an event, we’ll accept ‘loose parts’ anytime!
 Here is the list of ‘loose parts’ we’d like to receive.

 We plan to roll OPAL out at Orchard Campus from September 2018.

-Our three-times Golden Ticket winners/recipients, enjoyed tea/squash and cake with Mr Rodeck last week.
+Pupils who have received three Golden Tickets across the term enjoyed tea/squash and cake with Miss Datta and Mr Roedeck last week.
 All these children have been wonderful adverts for the school’s values of Collaboration, Aspiration, Respect and Endeavour.
 Well done!

 This week in school our pupils have been exploring E-Safety and some of the issues around staying safe when using technology and the internet.
 This included some excellent assemblies and workshops provided by our colleagues at Unique Voice.

 We know that E-Safety is a cause for concern for many of our Parents and Carers so have attached a copy of the presentation on the topic delivered by Mrs McCorry at the Community Partnership meeting.
 The NSPCC Net Aware website is also a great tool and allows you to review the suggested minimum and, function and security of a site, app or game to help you support your children in staying safe online.